john-yuan/graphql-toolkit/README.md

 # MyGQL

-GraphQL tools to convert GraphQL introspection to TypeScript code and generate GraphQL query from JavaScript object.
+A tool to convert GraphQL introspection to TypeScript code and generate GraphQL query from JavaScript object.

 This repository contains the following two packages: